JuliaPraxis/Naming/package.md

   - :thumbsup: ProjectiveReals
   - :thumbsdown:  ProjectiveReal

-- Prefer words to acronyms when acronym may confuse
+- Use acronyms only when there is no chance of confusion
-  - :thumbsup: GraphModellingLanguage, ParseHTML
+  - :thumbsup: ParseHTML, GraphModellingLanguage
   - :thumbsdown:  GML, ParseHypertextMarkupLanguage

 - Prefer initial acronyms in titlecase: